 to the facts and doesn't sound like you are complaining.
 Be complimentary about the program (after all, you still want to be admitted!).
 Don't ask for another interview.
 That may

 not be possible.
-But either way the AdCom will have your impression of the interview to contrast with the interviewer's.
+But either way the business school will have your impression of the interview to contrast with the interviewer's.
 Good luck!